Western comics: Characters

-The first Western hero to have his adventures published in the comics was the Masked Raider, published by Timely Comics beginning in 1939.
+The first Western hero published by Timely Comics was the Masked Raider, beginning in 1939.

 Timely/Atlas/Marvel favored Western characters with the word "Kid" in their name, including the Apache Kid, Kid Colt, the Outlaw Kid, the Rawhide Kid, the Ringo Kid, the Two-Gun Kid, and the Western Kid—as well as the more obscure heroes the Prairie Kid, the Arizona Kid, and the Texas Kid.
 Other companies followed suit, with DC's Stuff the Chinatown Kid and the Wyoming Kid; Charlton Comics' Billy the Kid and the Cheyenne Kid; and Dell's the Cisco Kid.

 Black Rider and Phantom Rider were two other Marvel company characters from the genre's peak.
 Other early DC Comics Western characters included Johnny Thunder, Nighthawk, Pow Wow Smith, Tomahawk, the Trigger Twins, and Vigilante.
+A new version of the Lone Rider was launched in 1951 by Robert W. Farrell through his publishing house, Farrell Publications.
+The character was subsequently relaunched under the title The Rider in 1957.

 Dell Comics featured the Lone Ranger, and Dell's Lobo (debuting in 1965) was the medium's first African-American character to headline his own series.

 Cowboy actor comics

+Tom Mix's prolific comic book presence was an extension of his popular radio show, The Tom Mix Ralston Straight Shooters (1933-1951), in which actors voiced his part.
+This radio success directly spawned his first comics: a single-page advertisement in New Fun #1 (February 1935) where the cowboy star endorsed "official Tom Mix Zyp-Guns."
+His first proper narrative appearances followed in Dell Comics' The Comics, Popular Comics and Crackajack Funnies from 1936 to 1939.
+This was succeeded by a direct mail-order series from Ralston Purina, the sponsor of his popular radio series; from 1940 to 1942, the company produced nine issues of Tom Mix Comics and three issues of Tom Mix Commandos Comics, available to fans in exchange for cereal boxtops.

 The years 1946–1949 saw an explosion of titles "starring" Western film actors and cowboy singers.
 Almost every star, major or minor, had their own title at some point; and almost every publisher got in on the action: Fawcett published Allan Lane, Monte Hale, Gabby Hayes, Lash LaRue, Tex Ritter, and Tom Mix comics; Dell published Gene Autry, Rex Allen, Roy Rogers, and Wild Bill Elliott comics; Magazine Enterprises published Charles Starrett and Tim Holt comics; Toby Press published a John Wayne title; and DC produced short-lived Dale Evans and Jimmy Wakely titles.
 (Dale Evans and Reno Browne were the only two Western actresses to have comics based on their characters.)
 Most of the cowboy actor titles featured photo covers of the stars; most series had been canceled by 1957.